redhat-nfvpe/container-perf-tools/README.md

 + PRIO: RT priority used for the test threads
 + DISABLE_CPU_BALANCE: set to 'y' to disable cpu balancing; default to 'n'

+A sample pod_oslat.yaml can be found under the sample-yamls directory.

 ## How to run the standalone cyclictest

 cyclictest supports the following enviroment variables: